oem66/Health.io/README.md

  Health.io app for Health management
  Main features:
  - Health insights
- - Live Ambulance
- - Live Chat/Video with doctors
- - Online consultations
+ - Online consultations (trainers and nutritionists)
  - Scan and analysis results

 1. User Profile take data from Google, Email username or in case of Guest user User profile will be disabled.